 He was the ultimate champion of travel, bridging gaps between cultures and countries with differences so vast it seemed unimaginable to see eye to eye.
 Libya.
 Congo.
 Iran.
 He jetted to all corners of the world and immersed himself in each place.
 He held nothing back.
 He was fearless, funny, honest and outspoken on the journey.
 His lens was crisp and clear and he allowed others to peer through it.

 Anthony Bourdain’s Parts Unknown taught me about the world.
 His travels inspired mine, and because of his adventures, I added cities and countries to my travel list, places that even two years ago, I wouldn’t have considered visiting.
-His approach to travel and food made me want more and never stop wanting more.
 He had a way of connecting with us, his audience, as deeply as he could connect to the natives and locals he’d film with in each destination.
 Borneo.
 Colombia.
 Sri Lanka.
 Queens, NY, Oman.

 He influenced me and probably millions of others, leaving us each week with something new to think about, words that would shape us, and unknowingly become a famous Bourdain quote.
 Truth be told, Anthony Bourdain was one of the most influential people of our time.
 Through his writings and adventures, he indirectly persuaded others to step beyond the norm, the comfort, the known, and reach for the unknown.
 Be uncomfortable.
 Be unsure.
 Be curious.

-But the curtain has closed.
 Season 11 of Parts Unknown has three more episodes; then five more shows in Season 12, after which there will be no more pork belly, noodle slurping, or addictive, raw storytelling in the way that only he could do.
 I can watch every show a second and third time and catch those one or two I missed.
 I’ll probably check out my favorites again and again, too many times to count: Buenos Aires, Jerusalem, Beirut, Lyon, Istanbul, San Sebastian.
 All places that because of him I want to travel to.